charliemikels/vtui/README.md

-Heads up, I recently discovered that V's built in `term` module basicaly already does what this project was intended to do with `term.ui`.
+Heads up, I recently discovered that V's built in `term` module basically already does what this project was intended to do with `term.ui`.
 See the docs for it [here](https://modules.vlang.io/term.ui.html)

 # VTUI

 A basic terminal UI system for the V programing language.
-This is a small hobby project and stuff will change on the fly.
+This is a small hobby project.
+(Right now,) stuff might and will change on the fly and without warning.

 ![](README_assets/demo.png)